AI virtual try-on app

 Can I test different vest styles?

 Yes.
-You can upload different product photos and compare each vest option to see which style works best with your body shape and wardrobe.
+You can upload different product photos and compare each option to see which style works best with your body shape and wardrobe.

 Yes.
 Any clear product image can be used, including screenshots from marketplaces, retail stores, and social media listings.